WarlightProgramming/cslbot/COMMANDS.md

 ___

+### MAX TEAM NAME LENGTH

+The maximum length that a team name can have.

+*Sample Args*: "5", "10", "20"

+*Default*: (no limit)

+If you want to avoid having messy team names in game names, you should set this to a specific value.
+Team names are automatically truncated if they're longer than 10 characters (in game names) and game names are automatically truncated if they're longer than 50 characters.
+So for best results, set this to 10 or lower.

+___

 #### MIN LIMIT

 The minimum value a team can set for how many games it wants to be in at once.